threepointone/disto/README.md

 (work in progress)

-another take on flux, influenced by observables
+disto
 ---

-[flux](http://facebook.github.io/flux), facebook's take on app architecture
+another take on [flux](http://facebook.github.io/flux), influenced by observables.

 Here, stores are represented as reduce functions on every [actions, ...args] message that passes through the "system".